AmbroiseHeurtebise/LiMVAM/README.md

 # Linear Multi-View Acyclic Model (LiMVAM)

-This repository contains the PRaLiNE and MICaDo algorithms (including the MICaDo-ML and MICaDo-J variants), which estimate causal order and causal effect matrices from multiple datasets simultaneously.
+This repository contains the algorithms introduced in [this paper](https://arxiv.org/pdf/2502.20115).

+There are three algorithms: DirectLiMVAM, PairwiseLiMVAM, and ICA-LiMVAM (with its two variants ICA-LiMVAM-J and ICA-LiMVAM-ML).
+Given a dataset made of multiple views, variables, and samples, these algorithms seek for a causal ordering between variables that is shared across views.
+They also estimate the strength of the causal effects.

+The three algorithms are written in Python and can be found in ```limvam```.

 ## How to install